Predicting Networks Before They Happen: Experimentation on a Real-Time V2X Digital Twin: Experimental and Simulated Results

 \textbf{RSSI Prediction Error}: let $\mathrm{RSSI}(t)$ denote the \gls{rssi} computed from $\mathbf{p}(t)$, and let $\widetilde{\mathrm{RSSI}}(t)$ denote the value obtained from $\tilde{\mathbf{p}}(t)$.
 The discrepancy induced by a perturbation index $k$ is measured through the \gls{rmse}:

 where $N$ is the number of channel realizations.
 Figure~\ref{fig:trajectory-error-analysis} shows the dependence of the computed \gls{rmse} (blue) on the perturbation level $k$, focusing on measurements collected during the LoS to non-LoS transition caused by the obstructing vehicle (Vehicle~2).
-The relationship is clearly non-linear, with a rapid error increase for small positional deviations.
-For the considered scenario, $k \approx 0.1$ already yields an \gls{rmse} of about $20$~dB on \gls{rssi} prediction.
-Since small geometric inaccuracies already induce large prediction errors, these results also anticipate the sensitivity of the LoS classification, analyzed next.
+The relationship is clearly non-linear, with a rapid increase in error for small positional deviations.
+For the considered scenario, $k \approx 0.1$ already yields an \gls{rmse} of approximately $20$~dB in the \gls{rssi} prediction.
+Since small geometric inaccuracies already induce large prediction errors, these results also foreshadow the sensitivity of the \gls{los} classification, analyzed next.

 \textbf{LoS Classification Robustness}: trajectory perturbations may also change the geometric visibility between a transmitter and a receiver.
 Let $\mathrm{LoS}_{\mathrm{ref}}(t)$ denote the visibility classification obtained from $\mathbf{p}(t)$ and $\widetilde{\mathrm{LoS}}(t)$ that obtained from $\tilde{\mathbf{p}}(t)$.
 The robustness of the visibility classification under perturbation level $k$ is expressed by